roshankenia/roshankenia.github.io/_pages/about.md

 **My Interests**

 My research interests include machine learning, computer vision, medical imaging, and genomic deep learning.
-My main research focuses on developing semi-supervised techniques and data augmentation methods to build robust models that can be trained under the presence of noisy labels within a dataset.
+My main research focuses on developing semi-supervised learning techniques and data augmentation methods to build robust models that can be trained under the presence of noisy labels within a dataset.
 My academic interests include the broad field of artificial intelligence and its use in all applicable aspects of computer science.